Rapyd-Samples/rapyd-payments-learning-resources/README.md

 # get-support
 #### Please do no use these support resources for critical or production issues.
-Go to https://support.rapyd.net
+Go to https://support.rapyd.net or if you can't access then please send an email to support@rapyd.net

 * send us an [email](mailto:community@rapyd.net)
 * post a topic in [forums](https://community.rapyd.net)